josephpconley/josephpconley.github.io/_posts/2014-1-27-roll-your-own-notification-service.md

 tags: akka playframework rss sbt scala scrape
 title: Roll Your Own Notification Service
 published: true
+description: Have you ever wished you could receive customized updates whenever your favorite websites update their content?
+Armed with the mighty powers of HTML scraping, the Scala programming language, and a recurring scheduling mechanism (in this case Play's Akka scheduler), you have all the tools you need to setup your custom notification.
 ---

 Have you ever wished you could receive customized updates whenever your favorite websites update their content?